Update on Delaware H5 Avian Influenza Case on Kent County Farm

 Backyard flock owners who notice any of the signs of HPAI or experience increased mortality in their flock should email the Delaware Poultry Health Hotline at poultry.health@delaware.gov or call 302-698-4507 and provide your contact information, flock size, location, and concerns.
 Backyard flock owners will be contacted if a sample needs to be taken.
 Do not take dead or sick birds to a lab to be tested or move them off-site.

 Backyard flock owners should keep their flock from commingling with wild birds and keep them under cover to protect them from coming into contact with infected wild bird droppings.
-The H5N1 virus has infected a small number of people across the U.S., and there has been no documented transmission between people.
+The H5N1 virus has infected a small number of people across the U.S., and there has been no documented transmission between people in the U.S. to date.
 While continuing testing of people in close contact with animals infected with HPAI indicates a low risk to the general public’s health, backyard flock owners should keep birds in outdoor coops and not bring birds that have been living outside into the home.
 Children and pets should be kept away from wild birds and bird droppings.

 When adding birds to your flock, make sure to purchase them from a reputable source.
 The baby chicks purchased at local farm stores come from NPIP-certified flocks tested and shown to be free from avian influenza.
 When they are between two days and two weeks old, these chicks will typically leave the store with their new owner, so they are considered low-risk for having the disease.
 However, once they are about three weeks old, they are more susceptible to contracting the virus from their new environment.
 Make sure to keep new birds or returning show birds separated from the established home flocks for 30 days.